haikelz/asmaul-husna-api/README.md

 | `/api/graphql/latin/:latin` | POST   | GraphQL: get spesific Asma'ul Husna based on latin  |

 ## Response Example

+**Note:** If you choose to use GraphQL instead of REST version, please use POST Method to get the data.

 **Get all Asma'ul Husna**